Interpreting profiling data

 - The CPU time spent on a line of code as a percentage of the app's total CPU time.
-Within a function, the lengths of the yellow bars add up to the length of the green bar.
+Within a function, the lengths of the green bars add up to the length of the yellow bar.

 - The total function time, usually on the first line of the function declaration.